IsenfireLDC/FriendGame/README.md

 Say hi to your friend as fast as possible
 Avoid strangers at all cost
 (I'm bad at writing this kind of stuff :P)

+##### Note:
+The Maps folder contains currently unused assets, these were created for the original plan of the game